ahmetsenturk/masters-thesis/content/evaluation.typ

 To make that broad claim measurable, we decomposed it into four concrete objectives that map directly onto our questionnaire items and logging metrics:

 #fr("O 1", "Preference Dimension Alignment", "Do students perceive the three preference dimensions (follow-up vs summary, alternative vs standard, brief vs detailed) as comprehensive and aligned with their expectations?")
-#fr("O 2", "Perceived Quality of the Feedback", "Do students regard the personalised feedback as higher-quality than the default?")
+#fr("O 2", "Perceived Quality of the Feedback", "Do students regard the personalized feedback as higher-quality than the default?")
-#fr("O 3", "Perceived Personalisation of the Feedback", "Do students perceive the personalised feedback as more aligned with their preferences?")
+#fr("O 3", "Perceived Personalisation of the Feedback", "Do students perceive the personalized feedback as more aligned with their preferences?")
-#fr("O 4", "Perceived Alignment of the Feedback with Preferences", "Do students perceive the personalised feedback as aligned with the preferences they set?")
+#fr("O 4", "Perceived Alignment of the Feedback with Preferences", "Do students perceive the personalized feedback as aligned with the preferences they set?")
 #fr("O 5", "UI Usability", "Can students understand and configure the preference sliders quickly and confidently?")

 == Results & Findings
-#TODO[
-  Summarize the most interesting results of your evaluation (without interpretation).
-Additional results can be put into the appendix.
-]

 We will present the results of the user study in two subsections: (i) quantitative results, and (ii) qualitative results.

 === Quantitative Results
 @evaluation_graph summarises the Likert-scale findings.
-Students rated alignment with their chosen preferences and overall satisfaction at a solid M = 4.0, confirming that the personalised version was perceived as both relevant and useful.
-Coverage of the three preference dimensions was judged adequate (M = 3.7), but ease of understanding the settings lagged behind (M = 3.4).
+Students rated alignment with their chosen preferences and overall satisfaction at a solid M = 4.0,  confirming that they perceived the personalized version as relevant and valuable.
+Coverage of the three preference dimensions was judged adequate (M = 3.7), but ease of understanding the settings lagged (M = 3.4).

 #figure(caption: [User study results of the Likert scale questions, based on the answers of the participants (n = 7).
 Blue line represents the average rating of the participants, shaded area represents the standard deviation.], )[
   #image("../figures/likert_graph.png", width: 100%)
 ] <evaluation_graph>

+\
-Log data reinforce this impression: the time to complete the preference setup was observed to be higher than expected (expexted 1 minute, average > 4 minutes).
+Log data reinforce this impression: the time to complete the preference setup was observed to be higher than expected (expected 1 minute, average > 4 minutes).

 === Qualitative Results
 Qualitative results discuss the results of the open-ended questions.
-Considering the small number of interviewees, the answers manually analyzed.
+Considering the small number of interviewees, we analyzed the answers manually.
 The results complement the quantitative results and yield themes that align with the numeric trends:
 \
-#text("Adjustability was beyond expectations.", weight: "bold") Five of seven participants mentioned that they were expecting to setup less than what's currently provided—e.g., #text("“...wasn't expecting much control”", style: "italic") (P5).
+#text("Adjustability was beyond expectations.", weight: "bold") Five of seven participants mentioned that they were expecting to set up less than what is currently provided—e.g., #text("... was not expecting much control", style: "italic") (P5).
 \
-#text("Terminology confusion.", weight: "bold") Five of seven participants struggled with at least one label—most often alternative—e.g., #text("“Alternative wasn't too clear, I would need to try it a bit to understand what it means.”", style: "italic") (P2), #text("“The dimensions were unclear by name, still not sure what some of them actually mean, and how different they are in action”", style: "italic") (P7).
+#text("Terminology confusion.", weight: "bold") Five of seven participants struggled with at least one label—most often alternative—e.g., #text("Alternative was not too clear, I would need to try it a bit to understand what it means.", style: "italic") (P2), #text("The dimensions were unclear by name, still not sure what some of them actually mean, and how different they are in action", style: "italic") (P7).

 == Findings

 Taken together, qualitative and quantitative results indicate high satisfaction with the outcome of personalisation but reveal friction in the configuration process.
-While quantitative results show that ease of understanding the settings lagged behind (M = 3.4), the qualitative insights clarify low usability score: students appreciated the concept of customisation but found the current terminology unintuitive.
-Their positive remarks regarding alignment and utility validate the elevated satisfaction scores, reinforcing the argument for preference-driven personalization after the user interface is optimised.
+While quantitative results show that ease of understanding the settings lagged (M = 3.4), the qualitative insights clarify a low usability score: students appreciated the concept of customisation but found the current terminology unintuitive.
+Their positive remarks regarding alignment and utility validate the elevated satisfaction scores, reinforcing the argument for preference-driven personalization after optimizing the user interface.

 #TODO[
  We might reference the pair-wise preference elicitation techniques here.
 ]

 == Design Iterations Informed by Findings